 Consider a stay at Beachwalk Vacation Rentals.
 This rental home community offers easy access to the beach, a swimming pool, and a club house.

 About the author: Nikki Ortan is a travel and camping enthusiast currently based in Milwaukee, Wisconsin.
-She loves exploring beautiful attractions across America which led her to found Attractions of America, a travel site featuring top places to visit in every US state.
+She loves exploring beautiful attractions across America which led her to found Attractions of America, a travel site featuring best places to visit in every US state.
 Be sure to follow along with Nikki’s journeys on Pinterest, Facebook, and Twitter!